Best Games Like Mass Effect

 Table of ContentsShow

 Now, combat is certainly not one of KotOR’s strong suits, as it uses a d20 combat system and there’s little to do apart from selecting the right set of companions whose abilities complement each other and then queueing up various combat actions.
-But, of course, this isn’t a game that counts among the all-time greats because of its combat.
+But, of course, this isn’t a game that counts among the all-time classics because of its fierce combat.

 While it’s also not an action RPG, the combat in Dragon Age: Origins is much more polished than what we’d seen in Knights of the Old Republic several years prior.
 With a four-member party and a more intricate tactics system, Origins was both more accessible for the average gamer and more appealing to hardcore RPG fans.